hagoodwi92/git-html-css-test/README.md

 Please contact me at <hagoodwi@gmail.com> for any support issues with this webpage.

 ## Technologies Used
 Several features of HTML were used, including the box model, floats, columns, lists, and many more.
 The bootstrap framework was also used to help style the website, along with a custom CSS stylesheet.
+No templates were used, and all of the code is original to this project.

 ### License